SevenShepherd/SevenShepherd.github.io/_posts/2023-12-17-chess-games.markdown

 <!-- <iframe id="11329603" allowtransparency="true" frameborder="0" style="width:100%;border:none;" src="//www.chess.com/emboard?id=11329603"></iframe><script>window.addEventListener("message",e=>{e['data']&&"11329603"===e['data']['id']&&document.getElementById(`${e['data']['id']}`)&&(document.getElementById(`${e['data']['id']}`).style.height=`${e['data']['frameHeight']+30}px`)});</script> -->

 I learned to play chess from Bobby Fischer's book &ldquo;*Bobby Fischer Teaches Chess*&rdquo; when I was a preteen.
 Recreational mathematics, logic puzzles, and strategy board games like <a style="color:black;" href="https://youtu.be/cDJXsPS5FPM">chess</a>, have been shown to increase neuroplasticity.
-I find the whole game facinating, and while I've never taken it seriously as a sport, there are many inspirational figures like Bobby Fischer, & [Magnus](https://youtu.be/kw-629LEGRo?si=STZQBdWGT0rGQT53) that make the game intriguing.
+I find the whole game facinating, and while I've never committed myself to it as a sport, there are many inspirational figures like Bobby Fischer, & [Magnus](https://youtu.be/kw-629LEGRo?si=STZQBdWGT0rGQT53) that make the game intriguing.

 If I had to attribute this massive increase in skill, without having played chess for 20 years, I would have to attribute it to the fact that I've kept my mind active with autodidactism and polymathy.